Medical expert of the article

 - up to 1 year = 21 kJ (5 kcal) per 1 g of new tissue,

-Since the growth rate in children varies in different periods, the share of plastic metabolism in the total energy expenditure is different.
-The most intensive growth in the intrauterine period of development, when the mass of the human embryo is increased by 1 billion 20 million times (1.02 × 10 9).
-The growth rate continues to be quite high in the first months of life.
+Since the intensity of growth in children varies in different periods, the share of plastic metabolism in the total energy expenditure is different.
+The most intensive growth is in the intrauterine period of development, when the mass of the human embryo increases 1 billion 20 million times (1.02 x 109).
+The growth rate continues to remain quite high in the first months of life.
 This is evidenced by a significant increase in body weight.
-Therefore, in children of the first 3 months the share of "plastic" metabolism in energy expenditure is 46%, then in the first year it decreases, but from 4 years, and especially in the prepubertal period, an increase in the intensity of growth is observed, which again reflects in the form of an increase in plastic metabolism.
-On average, in children 6-12 years of age, 12% of energy needs are spent on growth.
+Therefore, in children of the first 3 months, the share of "plastic" metabolism in energy expenditure is 46%, then in the first year it decreases, but from 4 years, and especially in the prepubertal period, an increase in the intensity of growth is observed, which is again reflected in the increase in plastic metabolism.
+On average, 12% of the energy requirement is spent on growth in children aged 6-12 years.

 Energy costs for growth